The problem

 Bantaba had initially created their landing page in a week, handling everything from writing content to designing and coding the website.
 However, despite their best efforts, the result was a mediocre-looking page that failed to convey what Bantaba is about.
-As a result, Bantaba asked me to help improve the landing page and clarify their message to potential customers.

 Some of the issues were:

-• Users didn’t fully understand what kind of service Bantaba provided
+• Users didn’t fully understand Bantaba's service

 • It didn’t look trustworthy

-• The landing page was crowded
+• The layout was crowded

 A big tree is in the center.
 People are gathered in a circle around it, talking.